PatrickSoltis/hello-world/README.md

 # hello-world
-This is my first repository, created to help me understand how this all works.
+This is my first repository!
+It serves as an example for familiarizing myself with Github mechanics.